-- Ommunity Services.
-Community Services consist of those activities that are not related to providing education for students in a school system.
-These include services provided by the school system for the community as a whole or some segment of the community, such as community recreation programs, civic activities, public libraries, programs of custody and care of children, financial aid, and community welfare activities.
+- 9100 Community Services.
+Community services consist of those activities that are not related to providing education for students in a school system.
+These include services provided by the school system for the community as a whole or some segment of the community, such as community recreation programs, civic activities, public libraries, programs of custody and care of children, financial aid and community welfare activities.
 This function does not include instructional programs.
-Fee-supported instructional programs should be coded to Function 5500. - 9200 Debt Service.
+Fee-supported instructional programs should be coded to Function 5500, Prekindergarten. - 9200 Debt Service.
 To record expenditures related to the issuance and retirement of debt, including issuance fees, principal and interest payments, and other debt-related expenditures. - 9299 Issuance Discounts and Payments to Escrow Agent.
-To record other financing uses associated with the original issuance and refunding of debt. - 9700 Transfers.
-Nonreciprocal interfund activity represented by disbursement of cash or goods from one fund within the school district to another fund without an equivalent return and without a requirement for repayment. - 9900 Proprietary Expenses.
-To record the operating expenses of the Enterprise and Internal Service Funds.
+To record other financing uses associated with the original issuance and refunding of debt. - 9300 Other Capital Outlay.
+To report capital expenditures that are not related to the acquisition and construction of facilities.
+This is a nontransactional account and should only be used for financial statement presentation in conjunction with capital purchases reported under Object 600, Capital Outlay.
+All capital outlay expenditures should be reported under an appropriate function.
+Any capital expenditures greater than the school district's capitalization threshold should be reclassified out of the original function into Function 9300, Other Capital Outlay, for financial reporting to the FDOE and for financial statement presentation. - 9700 Transfers.
+Nonreciprocal interfund activity represented by disbursement of cash or goods from one fund within the school district to another fund without an equivalent return and without a requirement for repayment. - 9900 Proprietary and Fiduciary Expenses.
+To record the operating and nonoperating expenses of the enterprise and internal service proprietary funds and investment trust, private-purpose trust, pension trust and agency fiduciary funds.